 Become a Legacy Corps Volunteer:

 Legacy Corps Volunteers commit to serving one full year providing consistent caregiver support to families in the Treasure Valley.
 In exchange for their commitment to serve, Legacy Corps Volunteers receive up to 90 hours of training; a monthly stipend; and an education award at the end of their year of service.
-Friends in Action will recruit and train 20 Legacy Corps volunteers this year, and every year we will expand so that hundreds of family caregivers of veterans receive support across our great state!
 For information about becoming a Legacy Corps volunteer, click here.